-It has already been hinted at in some magazines, and Sir Apfelot has already given it an article about it: Apple is likely to make major changes to the next MacBook Pro models that go beyond a visual overhaul and a faster CPU.
-The exciting thing about it: According to rumors, there are technically some "setbacks", but many users should be welcome.
+It has already been hinted at in some magazines, and Sir Apfelot has already given it an article about it: Apple is likely to make major changes to the next MacBook Pro models beyond a visual overhaul and a faster CPU.
+The exciting thing about it: According to the rumours, there are some technical "steps backwards", which should be welcome for many users.

 In addition to a fast Apple Silicon processor (M2?), People expect adjustments that sound as if Apple had made the wish list from the users and would now incorporate everything that we have wanted back since 2016: